 OPTIONAL ACCIDENT COVERAGE:

-Blackview BV8000 Screen Warranty In the case of our Blackview BV8000 Pro phones, we provide an optional FREE screen replacement and installation for one breakage incident in the first 24 months after purchase.
+Blackview BV8000 and BV9500 Screen Warranty In the case of our Blackview BV8000 Pro and BV9500 phones, we provide an optional FREE screen replacement and installation for one breakage incident in the first 24 months after purchase.
 This is standard with all sales of this model after 30 May 2018.
 This warranty applies to a single screen incident and is not a warranty against any other accidental damage the phone may have suffered.
-We offer this because of our unique access to the Blackview parts catalogue and our decision to support this model as our flagship rugged phone.
+We offer this because of our unique access to the Blackview parts catalogue and our decision to support these models as our flagship rugged phone.
 This coverage is additional to our standard warranty, and not available on any other phone.

 $99 Peace of Mind 12 Month Rugged Phone Accident Policy Additional to our standard warranty but adds coverage for one accidental or water damage claim for phone repair or replacement within 12 months of purchase.
 Not applicable to non-rugged phones.
 Claims subject to an excess payable by customer on acceptance of the claim as follows:

 On rugged phones costing $600 or less: Excess payable is $200

 On rugged phones costing $601 to $999: Excess payable is $300

 On rugged phones costing $1000 to $1400: Excess payable is $500

 If you choose to purchase our $99 policy you have a 14-day cooling off option where you can change your mind about buying the $99 policy and cancel it for a refund of your $99 – provided no claim has been lodged in that period.